Eyelid Surgery Recovery Tips (Updated 2025)

-Though eyelid surgery, also known as blepharoplasty, is often an outpatient procedure, patients still need to take time to recover.
-Taking time to heal will give you the best results and is the best way to achieve youthful and alert eyes.
+Though eyelid surgery, also known as blepharoplasty, is often an outpatient procedure, you’ll still need time to recover.
+Taking time to heal will give you the best results and is the best way to achieve youthful-looking and alert eyes.
 Here are some ways to make your recovery speedy and successful.

 You will rest in the office for a short period of time after the operation.
-It is important to have someone to drive you home and stay at least overnight to make sure that all is well.
+It is important to have someone drive you home and stay with you at least overnight to make sure that all is well.

 Your doctor may also prescribe antibiotics to guard against infection.
 It’s also recommend that you take your temperature during the recovery time.
 An elevated temperature may be a sign that an infection is developing.

-As you heal, you may find that the eye tears but feels dry at the same time.
-Your surgeon may prescribe ointment or artificial tears to keep the eyes hydrated and alleviate the feeling of dryness and discomfort around the eyelid.
+As you heal, you may find that your eyes are teary but feel dry at the same time.
+Your surgeon may prescribe ointment or artificial tears to keep your eyes hydrated and alleviate the feeling of dryness and discomfort around the eyelid.
 Artificial tears also reduce itching and burning.
-You may also be sensitive to light for a few days, and some doctors recommend that their patients wear dark sunglasses for at least two weeks after their blepharoplasty.

 Complete recovery from blepharoplasty takes several weeks, but most people can return to normal activities within 1 week.